 - Radarsign data also confirms a consistent five mph reduction in average speeds and a 62% reduction in the number of drivers who speed more than five mph above the speed limit.
 More than two years after installation, data indicates a long-term shift in driver behavior (Alpharetta, GA location—comparing week-one data with week-109 data).

 Traffic-Calming Trends is brought to you by the traffic-calming experts at Radarsign.
 For information on how driver feedback signs can support community and government traffic-calming initiatives, visit www.Radarsign.com or call 678-965-4814.

-In 2004, Atlanta-based Radarsign™ established new industry standards for traffic-calming solutions with the debut of the world’s first armored radar speed signs, which are vandal, weather and bullet-resistant.
+About Radarsign: In 2004, Atlanta-based Radarsign™ established new industry standards for traffic-calming solutions with the debut of the world’s first armored radar speed signs, which are vandal, weather and bullet-resistant.
 The industry’s most durable radar speed signs are also the most ecological and energy efficient.
 Engineered and manufactured in the USA, Radarsign products are MUTCD-compliant and utilize recycled aluminum, innovative LED reflector technology, minimal battery power and solar panels to deliver bright, easy-to-read feedback to drivers.
 Radarsign products are scientifically proven to reduce drivers’ speeds and have been entrusted to provide safe and effective traffic-calming solutions for: municipalities, treasured national parks, schools, neighborhoods, military bases, and private and public development projects across the U.S., Canada and overseas. www.Radarsign.com.